jasontorres/bootstrap-on-rails/README.md

 It's important to note that variables.less is taken out of bootstrap and required explicitly to support overriding variables, another motivation why I needed to do this gem.

+## Upgrading

+If you're using your own custom variables.less, once in a while you'll get missing variables.
+Just in case that happens, just look it up on the main variables.less file here: https://github.com/twbs/bootstrap/blob/master/less/variables.less

 ## Notes

 * bootstrap-on-rails now follows the same bootstrap versioning